BTNeandertha1/BTDiablo/README.md

 - Pit Lords in WorldStone Chamber (Was bugged)
 - Annihilus + Charsi's Malus = Standard of Heros
 - New Treachery is 20% Fade Proc Chance
+- Whirlwind Buff 50 (was 30%) Base Dmg and 17% Dmg Per Level (was 5%)

 - All Recipes Include Stacked Items **BEWARE UNSTACK ITEMS BEFORE USING IN RECIPES THEY WILL CONSUME GREATER THAN 1**
 - How do I get the new patch?